patattzel/fizzy-cloudron/README.md

 ### Database configuration

-Fizzy works on SQLite by default and supports MySQL too.
+Fizzy works with SQLite by default and supports MySQL too.
 You can switch adapters with the `DATABASE_ADAPTER` environment variable.
 For example, to develop locally against MySQL:

 ```sh
 DATABASE_ADAPTER=mysql bin/setup --reset